some-natalie/some-natalie/_posts/2022-12-02-git-aliases.md

   yolo = commit -am "`curl -s http://whatthecommit.com/index.txt`"
 ```

-:information_source:  This is bordering on heresy for some, but I strongly believe that individual commits should _never_ be important, only pull requests.
+> This is bordering on heresy for some, but I strongly believe that individual commits should _never_ be important, only pull requests.
 Meaningful discussion about a set of code changes, reviews, tests, etc., should not happen while you're iterating over the "does it work" stage.
 It should happen _before_ development begins (in an [ADR](https://adr.github.io/) document or [issue](https://docs.github.com/en/issues)) and again once the changes are actually being proposed (usually in a [pull request](https://docs.github.com/en/pull-requests)).
+{: .prompt-tip}

 ## Delete local branches that don't exist on the remote